Erferno/EricLiaoDev/README.md

 Worked with in the past: Java, HTML/CSS/JavaScript, C++, Python, Haskell

-Currently focused on: HTML/CSS, JavaScript
+Currently focused on: Front-end Web Development (React)

 How to reach me:
 - Twitter: https://twitter.com/ericferno